-YYYYMMDD SAS Format + Other SAS Date Formats
+YYYYMMDD SAS Format + SAS MDY Function, How to Use Them

-yyyymmdd sas,yyyymmdd format in sas,sas mdy,mdy sas,sas date format yyyymmdd,sas date format yyyymm ,sas yyyymmdd format,sas date yyyymmdd,sas format date yyyymmdd,sas yyyymm,sas format yyyymm
+sas date formats yyyymmdd, yyyymmdd sas,yyyymmdd format in sas,sas mdy,mdy sas,sas date format yyyymmdd,sas date format yyyymm ,sas yyyymmdd format,sas date yyyymmdd,sas format date yyyymmdd,sas yyyymm,sas format yyyymm, sas mdy function

-First, it is important to realize that the default separator or delimiter is a dash or hyphen for this particular format.
-The date we are using as an example does not have a dash or hyphen as a separator, instead it is a slash.
+First, it is important to realize that for this particular format, the default separator or delimiter is a dash or hyphen.
+The date I am using as an example (1968/02/21) does not have a dash or hyphen as a separator, instead it is a slash.
 The slash is one of the other possible separators you can use.
 Here are the others:

 n no separator

 The 10 represents the width of the output field.
-If you count how many characters make up that date format, you will notice that it is 10. (including the two separators).
+If you count how many characters (letters + slashes) make up the SAS Date Format YYYYMMDD, you will notice that the total is 10.

-This is a very common date format as well that will let you write date values in these forms:
+This is another very common date format as that will let you write date values in the following forms:

 ddmmmyy, ddmmmyyyy, or dd-mmm-yyyy.